Emergency Food Supplies & Food Storage: An Overview

 22. Honey

-Honey is, without a doubt, a great natural sugar and lasts forever.
-They can be a great survival food to use in times of disaster.
+Honey is a great natural sugar that lasts forever.
+It can be a great survival food in times of disaster.

 23. Stock or Bouillon

-This works for soups as well as potato or rice to add an additional seasoning to a dish.
+This works for soups and potato or rice to add seasoning to a dish.

 24. Instant coffee, cocoa powder, or tea